jaequery/jaequery.github.com/source/_posts/2013-04-01-re-mapping-meta-key-for-mac-osx-terminal-slash-emacs.markdown

 1. editing this file: ~/.cmd-key-happy.lua
 2. and issuing ```make install-plist``` to reload

-Now I need to somehow unload all my muscle memory gone into using option as meta.
+Now that is all there is to it, I hope this especially helps out greatly for those switching from PCs to Macs.

 Note) When on terminal, you'll notice that paste does not work.
 That is because I excluded M-v into terminal section, so I can use it for page up.
 But paste can still be triggerd using option-v and it shouldn't cause much issue as "on terminal" you don't necessarily need to paste all that much.